triciaq/mane_society/README.md

 | Gap | — | **28× underreported** |
 | Months flagged | — | **24 of 24** |

 Meta and TikTok claimed to acquire customers for $12.89 each.
-True CAC — calculated by dividing actual spend by verified first-time buyers in the order database — was $361.31.
+True CAC was $361.31.
 Every single month of the year was flagged as misleading.

 ### Finding 2 — Retention Crisis